Riding on a Cloud

 There aren’t many things that can ruin a good bike ride faster than a sore bum.
 Thankfully, however, most Pedego bikes are equipped with wide comfort seats to help keep you, and your tush, happy.
 With a few quick adjustments, you can make it so you feel like you’re riding on a cloud.

-Pedego QB offers an after-market option to make your bike even more comfortable: the Bodyfloat.
+Pedego stores offer an after-market option to make your bike even more comfortable: the Bodyfloat.
 This seatpost uses two sets of adjustable springs that you can fine tune to isolate your body from bumps and vibrations.
 It’s like riding on a cloud.
 Check it out!